-“It was bad.
+“Bad.
 They were bad men.
 Scum.
 Fighting with each other.
 Wanting to fight with us.
 They shouldn’t come here.
-They should stay where they come from.
-They could die.
-What do I care?”
+They should have stayed where they came from.
+What do I care if they die?”

-Their answers shock me.
-I didn’t expect this lack of compassion or humanity.
-Naively I somehow imagined a sense of empathy here, with them having seen the refugees first hand.
+Their answers shocked me.
+I hadn’t expected such a lack of compassion, such a lack of humanity.
+Naively I somehow imagined there would be a sense of empathy from the men here, with them having seen the refugees first hand.

-I point to the land along the straight railway line running into the distance with a shimmering dance of heat “Is that Macedonia?”
+I pointed to the land along the straight railway line running into the distance with a glimmering dance of heat “So that’s Macedonia then is it?”

 “The land over there.
 I guess that’s Macedonia is it?”